OK, Let's Get Serious!

-Rockaway Records are committed to grading our vinyl accurately, honestly and conservatively.
-We want our customers to be completely chuffed when they receive our records.
+Rockaway Records is committed to grading all our products accurately, honestly and conservatively.
+We want our customers to be completely chuffed when they receive our products.

-Vinyl doesn't necessarily look good, but plays well enough.
+VG (VERY GOOD) Vinyl doesn't necessarily look good, but plays well enough.
 Surface noise will probably be present including pops and clicks, which would be diminished at higher volumes.
+The record will not skip.
 The cover will look worn and used with some seam splitting and noticeable ring wear.

 If you have any questions about our grading feel free to contact us.